srikanthramu/webauthn-cbor-burp/README.md

 ![](images/webauthn-cbor-decode.png)

 ## Acknowledgement
 This extension depends on various other libraries and their transient dependencies.
 See the *build.gradle* for the list of direct dependencies.
 Thanks to all the contributors.
+This Burp Extension is based on https://github.com/PortSwigger/example-custom-editor-tab/tree/master/java.

 ## References
 * https://fidoalliance.org/fido2-2/fido2-web-authentication-webauthn/